Bristol 450: Bodywork

 The Bristol 450, seen just after its record-breaking runs in late 1953.
 The revised front end styling, with deep headlamp fairings is clearly seen, as is the innovative hub/rim wheel construction.

 The bodywork of the Bristol 450 was very advanced for the early 1950s.
 As a division of an aircraft manufacturer the Bristol design team had access to the company wind tunnel and the car was designed to be as aerodynamically efficient as possible.
 The cars first appeared with smooth basic shape, perhaps slightly over wide for the narrow track, but with the outline broken by lumpy, inelegant headlamp, spotlight and air intake bulges.
 The most striking features of the design were large twin stabilising fins running vertically down the rear of the small, enclosed cockpit, and down to the tip of the tail.
 The overall effect was far from pretty.

 Following the team's first race outing both cars used returned to the factory in a damaged state.
-Alongside minor engine modification, during repair dramatic changes were made to the styling of the machines.
+Alongside minor engine modifications, during repair dramatic changes were made to the styling of the machines.
 The panelwork was smoothed even further, with the small front wings now completely gone and the roofline raised between the rear fins; the headlamps were set into deeply recessed, faired-in conical tunnels; the spotlamps and indicator lights were set into more conventional faired recesses; and the engine air intake bulge was smoothed and tapered.
 At the same time the car's width was reduced, and cutout ducts were introduced behind the front wheels to improve cooling of the front brakes.
 All ancillary components were also removed from the airflow, either by fairing or by choosing alternative methods.

 In 1955 a radical redesign of the cockpit was made, prior to that year's Le Mans outing.
 Further work in the Bristol wind tunnel had shown that, despite a slight increase in the C_{d}-value, the reduction in frontal area as a consequence of removing the cockpit roof resulted in an overall reduction in the car's aerodynamic drag.
 Instead of the previously all-enveloping, twin-finned roof, a wrap-around screen and single large tailfin were employed, in a manner very similar to the 1955 Le Mans-winning Jaguar D-Type cars.
 The compulsory second seat was still in place, but was covered by a solid tonneau.